nigeljorda/TraktandLetterboxd/README.md

 ### Letterboxd
 - **lbhHistory**: Export your watched movies from Letterboxd.
 - **lbList**: Export a Letterboxd list into a `.csv` format.
+- **letterboxdCompare**: Compare what User 1 has watched but User 2 hasn't watched.

 ## Installation